dgraph-io/dgraph-docs/content/deploy/cli-command-ref.md

 releases, multiple related flags often are used in a command, causing some commands to be very long.
 Starting in release v21.03, Dgraph uses *superflags* for the most complex commands: `alpha`, `backup`, `bulk`,`debug`, `live` and `zero`.
-Superflags are compound flags: they contain one or more options that let you define multiple settings in a semicolon-delimited list.
-The general syntax for superflags is as follows: `--<flagname> option-a=value; option-b=value`
+A superflag is a compound flag; it includes one or more options that let you define multiple settings in a semicolon-delimited list.
+The general syntax for a superflag is as follows: `--<flagname> option-a=value; option-b=value`

-For example, the following command that is valid in release 20.11 is no longer valid starting in release 21.03:
+For example, the following command that is valid in release v20.11 is no longer valid starting in release v21.03:

 ```ssh
 dgraph alpha --ludicrous_mode=true ludicrous_concurrency=16
 ```

-Instead, you can express this command as follows starting in release 21.03:
+Instead, you can express this command as follows starting in release v21.03:

 ```ssh
 dgraph alpha --ludicrous enabled=true; concurrency=16;